onetimesecret/site-policy/onetime-dpa.md

 ### 3. Backup Retention and Geographic Controls

-- Local encrypted backups are retained for seven (7) days
+- Local encrypted backups are retained for seven (7) days on infrastructure within the same regional environment as the data they cover
+- Offsite encrypted backups are stored in object storage within the same regional jurisdiction, as identified in Schedule A (Backup & Storage), with automatic expiration after thirty (30) days
-- Geo-located encrypted backups are stored in AWS S3 (Frankfurt, EU) with automatic expiration after thirty (30) days
+- For Global Elite deployments in the EU region, geo-located encrypted backups are stored in AWS S3 (Frankfurt, EU) with automatic expiration after thirty (30) days
 - Backup storage locations align with the regional data isolation policy described in Section 12 of the Principal DPA

 ### 4. Encryption in Transit